Dudley Ryder, 1st Earl of Harrowby: Political career

 Harrowby was elected to his father's old Parliament seat of Tiverton in 1784.
 His administrative career began with an appointment to be Joint Parliamentary Under-Secretary of State for Foreign Affairs in 1789.
 In 1791 he was appointed joint Paymaster of the Forces, having been made Vice-President of the Board of Trade in 1790.
 He resigned the positions and also that of Treasurer of the Navy when he succeeded to his father's barony in June 1803.
 In 1804 he was Secretary of State for Foreign Affairs.
 After James Monroe's first interview with him on 30 May 1804, "...Monroe reported to his Government that Lord Harrowby's manners were designedly unfriendly; his reception was rough, his comments on the Senate's habit of mutilating treaties were harsh, his conduct throughout the interview was calculated to wound and to irritate."

 In 1805 he was Chancellor of the Duchy of Lancaster under his intimate friend William Pitt; in the latter year he was sent on a special and important mission to the emperors of Austria and Russia and the king of Prussia as part of the Hanover Expedition.
 In 1809 he was honoured when he was made Viscount Sandon, of Sandon in the County of Stafford, and Earl of Harrowby, in the County of Lincoln.
 From November 1809 to June 1812 he served as Minister without portfolio in the cabinet of Spencer Perceval.

 From 1812 to 1827, he served as Lord President of the Council under Lord Liverpool.
 After George Canning's death in 1827, Harrowby refused to serve George IV as prime minister and never held office again.
 Despite this he continued to take part in politics, being especially prominent during the deadlock which preceded the passing of the Reform Bill in 1832.
 Harrowby's long association with the Tories did not prevent him from assisting to remove the disabilities of Roman Catholics and Protestant dissenters, or from supporting the movement for electoral reform; he was also in favour of the emancipation of the slaves.
 He was a member of the Literary Association of the Friends of Poland.

 Family

+Lord Harrowby married Lady Susanna Leveson-Gower, daughter of Granville Leveson-Gower, 1st Marquess of Stafford, in 1795.
+They had the following children: